 Triglide is contraindicated in:

-- patients with severe renal impairment, including those receiving dialysis [see CLINICAL PHARMACOLOGY].
+- Patients with severe renal impairment, including those with end-stage renal disease (ESRD) and those receiving dialysis [see CLINICAL PHARMACOLOGY].

 Additional Triglide Information